About Israel

 Cyprus.

-The state occupies an
+The State of Israel occupies an

-area of 22,072 km²; this is about two-thirds the size of
+area of 22,072 km²; this is about half the size of

-Belgium, or slightly larger than the US state of
+Switzerland, or slightly larger than the US state of

 New Jersey.